 Despite their prevalence, some European authorities saw a corrupting power in such cosmetic enhancements.
 “British ruler Oliver Cromwell supposedly banned them,” Chrisman-Campbell says, “not because of sexual immorality but because they were a sign of aristocratic affectation, making them immoral in the sense of being elitist.
 Of course, patches came back in England under King Charles II, who grew up in France.”

-Of course, we had no clue when we started this- we took our inspiration from the 60's and 70's Vogue Models... but that's the thing about history, the further back you go- it just gets more interesting...
+Of course, we had no clue when we started this- we took our inspiration from the '60s and 70's Vogue Models.
+That's the thing about history, the further back you go- it just gets more interesting.